tudelft3d/geo2020/company/index.md

 No.
 And you shouldn't use the graduation project to gain experience in a company, this is just not the goal.
-If you want to gain experience in a company then there is now a new course called "Intership (5ECTS)", contact the coordinator Theo Tijssen.
+If you want to gain experience in a company then there is now a new course called "Internship (5ECTS)", contact the coordinator Theo Tijssen.

 - - -